build2-packaging/tinyexr/README.md

 There are no configuration options available.

 ## Issues and Notes
+- The test data in the `libtinyexr-tests` package is more than 240 MiB in size and, as a consequence, not publishable on `cppget.org` because it is too large.
+Thus, it is not declared as the mandatory external tests package of `libtinyexr`.
+It can and should still be used for local testing and for CI runs.
 - By using the macros `TINYEXR_USE_THREAD` or `TINYEXR_USE_OPENMP`, `tinyexr` is able to support multithreading by either using C++11 threads or OpenMP.
 Please note that the package's build system is not automatically adding dependencies and flags for `pthread` or OpenMP.
 - Currently, the configuration of dependencies for `tinyexr` is not handled by the package's build system. `tinyexr` uses `miniz` by default and it does not provide specific tests for other configurations.
 Furthermore, support for `zlib` and `stb`'s implementation of `zlib` only seems to be useful when using `tinyexr` without a build system as drop-in header file.
 So, for now, please refrain from using the following macros.
     + `TINYEXR_USE_MINIZ`